 In today’s cryptocurrency market, there are a variety of exchanges to choose from.
 These exchanges can vary in fee structure, security, ease of use, etc.

-When accounting for all of these factors, Coinbase and Kraken stand out as two of the most high-profile, trusted platforms on the market.
-And while Coinbase might be more well-known (especially in the United States), there are a variety of alternative exchanges, like Kraken, that have their own value.
+When accounting for all of these factors, Coinbase vs Kraken stands out as two of the most high-profile, trusted platforms on the market.
+And while Coinbase might be more well-known (especially in the United States), a variety of alternative exchanges, like Kraken, have their value.

 Because every trader is different, there is no one size fits all model for cryptocurrency exchanges.
 One exchange will have advantages that might matter to some traders but will be less important for others.

 A quick note before we begin: For comparison’s sake, we will be using Coinbase Pro, and not the basic Coinbase consumer platform, to compare with Kraken.
 Coinbase Pro is the company’s advanced platform that even basic traders utilize the most due to additional features and reduced trading fees.

 A Brief Look at Coinbase and Kraken